A Calibration Framework for Inference with Partially Observed Data: Large-sample properties

 \subsection{Double robustness, variance dominance, and local efficiency}

-Corollaries~\ref{cor:ps} and \ref{cor:or} together establish that $\hat{\theta}_\omega$ is \emph{doubly robust}: it is consistent for $\theta_0$ if either the PS or the OR model is correctly specified.
-We now show that, under a correct PS model, the proposed estimator is never less efficient than the classical AIPW estimator and is strictly more efficient whenever the OR model is misspecified and the debiasing covariate carries additional information.
+Corollaries~\ref{cor:ps} and \ref{cor:or} together establish that $\hat{\theta}_\omega$ is doubly robust: it is consistent for $\theta_0$ whenever either the PS model or the OR model is correctly specified.
+Double robustness alone, however, does not distinguish the proposed estimator from classical AIPW, which shares this property.
+The more distinctive question is comparative: once the PS model is correct, does the calibration formulation offer any efficiency advantage over AIPW?
+The answer is yes, and the reason is geometric.

+To see why, recall from Theorem~\ref{thm:lin} that $\hat{\theta}_\omega$ behaves asymptotically like an augmentation estimator whose augmentation term is the projection of $U(\theta_0; Z)$ onto the calibration covariate space

+The classical AIPW estimator, by contrast, projects onto the strictly smaller space $\mathrm{span}\{b(O)\}$ alone.
+The variance of an augmentation estimator is determined by the residual after projection: a larger projection space yields a smaller residual, and hence a smaller variance.
+This is the content of Corollary~\ref{cor:var-dom} below.